Muhammed9991/swift-network-manager-example/README.md

  - Password deleted from keychain
  - Token deleted from keychain
  - Navigate back to login screen

- I've included some comments inside some files to give more of an overview.

  Note: the login and logout screen were pretty basic, there is no validation check to see if email address is correct format etc. This was only created to test the network manager.

 | Login Screen  |  Logout Screen |